Featured snippets are an important part of SEO.

 E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trust.

-Backlinks are also a good way to signal to Google that your content is authoritative and trustworthy (here are 100 link-building strategies you can use to improve your organic rankings).
+Backlinks are a good way to signal to Google that your content is authoritative and trustworthy (read these 100 link-building strategies you can use to improve your organic rankings).

 - Creating high-quality resources (avoiding duplicate content)